FuriosaAI showcases Gen 1 NPU at CVPR 2023 with live demo

 Share this article

-We first showcased the chip at CVPR 2022 and it was a pleasure to return with the commercialized product and share it with computer vision researchers and practitioners, many of whom remembered stopping by our booth last year.
+We first showcased our first-gen NPU at CVPR 2022.
+It was a pleasure to return with a commercialized product and share it with computer vision researchers and practitioners, many of whom remembered stopping by our booth last year.

-Our first-gen NPU is designed to efficiently accelerate computer vision tasks in both data centers and on-prem and edge deployments.
+Our chip is designed to efficiently accelerate computer vision tasks in both data centers and on-prem and edge deployments.
 Running YOLOv5s, it delivers peak performance of 330 FPS on a single card, which allows for object detection at 40 FPS on eight concurrent streams.

-At CVPR 2023 we ran example applications including object detection/multiple object tracking (yolov8), semantic segmentation (BiSeNetv1), instance segmentation (yolov8-seg), facial recognition (RetinaFace-MobileNet0.25), and pose estimation (yolov7-pose).
-We also showcased commercial deployment use cases, across applications of optical character recognition, super resolution, and object detection.
-You can also try the MOT and OCR demos on Hugging Face.
+At CVPR 2023, we demonstrated running example applications, including object detection/multiple object tracking (yolov8), semantic segmentation (BiSeNetv1), instance segmentation (yolov8-seg), facial recognition (RetinaFace-MobileNet0.25), and pose estimation (yolov7-pose).
+We also showcased commercial deployment use cases across optical character recognition, super resolution, and object detection applications.
+Our MOT and OCR demos are available to try on Hugging Face.

 A commercial product, not just a proof of concept